 After you’re done reading this article (and watching the video at the end if you’re feeling extra curious), you’ll have the answers to these Q’s:

-- Is it okay to skip your period using hormonal birth control?
+- Is it unhealthy to skip your period with the pill?

-- Do you need a birth control detox?
+- Do you need a birth control cleanse?

 - What's important to keep in mind before trying to conceive?

 Let’s dive in with the expert herself, Dr. van Dis.

 "Out of all the birth control types, there's actually only one that can cause an impact on fertility, and that's Depo-Provera," says Dr. van Dis.
 "It's the only means of birth control that we know can cause weight gain and a delay in return to your fertility."
 (In fact, according to Dr. van Dis, 83.1% of women who stop taking hormonal birth control will get pregnant within 12 months.)

 Just as an FYI, you don't “save” any eggs by not ovulating when you're on hormonal BC.
 "The age of your eggs is your age," says Dr. van Dis.
 If you start taking the pill when you're 25 and you stop taking it when you're 35, you have 35-year-old eggs — which is important to know, since fertility is impacted by age.
 But being on birth control for a long time (say, more than 10 years) doesn't negatively affect your fertility.
 (Read more about birth control and fertility.)